Quincy News API & Wire Format

 Common Message Header

-All Quincy News messages begin with a compact and extensible 16-byte header:
+All Quincy News messages begin with a header:

 - message_length: Total message size in bytes, including this header and the body.